 How I Make My Grilled Vegetable Salad

 Then, before putting them on the grill, I brush on the Mazola Corn Oil.
 This keeps the veggies from sticking when they are on the grill.
-A lot of people use butter, but butter is high in saturated fat which can raise your cholesterol, so I use corn oil instead.
+A lot of people use butter, but butter is high in saturated fat.
+This can raise your cholesterol, so I use corn oil instead.
 It does the exact same thing for my veggies.

 Making the Citrus Vinaigrette